 Are you incorporated?
 Great idea!
 You will be able to access lower tax rates with your corporation and pay less tax.
 For over 25 years, Tax Doctors Canada has been successfully helping clients with their Canadian small business and corporate tax requirements.

-Tax Doctors Canada has 3 office locations in (by appointment only) Toronto, Markham and Mississauga to serve you.
-You can also have one of our experienced Chartered Professional Accountants assist you with your personal tax return requirements remotely from the comfort of your home utilizing Tax Doctors Canada's secure document transfer portal.
+Tax Doctors Canada has 3 office locations (by appointment only) in Toronto, Markham and Mississauga to serve you.
+You can also have one of our highly experienced Chartered Professional Accountants assist you with your personal tax return requirements remotely from the comfort of your home utilizing Tax Doctors Canada's secure document transfer portal.
+We deliver exceptional results along with quick turnaround.
 We accept clients from Canada and worldwide.

 Free Initial Phone Consultation